illinois-cs241/illinois-cs241.github.io/_posts/2016-09-01-extreme-edge-cases.md

 What makes code good?
 Is it camelCase?
 Lots of comments?
 Descriptive variable names, perhaps?

-One thing we know is that good code is generally modular--it consists of discrete "units" of functionality that are only responsible for certain behavior.
+One thing we know is that good code is generally modular—it consists of discrete "units" of functionality that are only responsible for certain behavior.
 In our case, where we're working with C, these units are primarily functions.

-For example, the C string function strlen is responsible solely for determining the length of a string; it doesn't do any I/O or networking.
+For example, the C string function `strlen` is responsible solely for determining the length of a string; it doesn't do any I/O or networking.
 A function that knows all and tries to do all would be bad design, and testing whether that kind of function adheres to expectations would be nontrivial.

 A programmer might ask, "Do my units of work behave the way I expect?
 If my function expects a string, how does it behave when given NULL?".
 These are crucial questions, since ensuring that units of code work exactly the way one would expect makes it easy to build reliable and robust software.
 An unreliable unit in a large system can affect the entire system significantly.
-Imagine if strcpy, for example, did not behave properly on all inputs; all of the higher-level units that use strcpy, and all of the units that interact with those units, would in-turn have unpredictable behavior, and so the unreliablity would propagate through the whole system.
+Imagine if `strcpy`, for example, did not behave properly on all inputs; all of the higher-level units that use `strcpy`, and all of the units that interact with those units, would in-turn have unpredictable behavior, and so the unreliablity would propagate through the whole system.

 Enter unit testing.

 ## Unit Testing

 Unit testing is a ubiquitous and crucial software development method used heavily in industry.
-According to artofunittesting.com, a unit test is an automated piece of code that invokes a unit of work in the system and then checks a single assumption about the behavior of that unit of work.
-This sounds like testing--leave it to the QAs, right?
+[According to artofunittesting.com](http://artofunittesting.com/definition-of-a-unit-test/), "a unit test is an automated piece of code that invokes a _unit of work_ in the system _and then checks a single assumption about the behavior of that unit of work_".
+This sounds like testing—leave it to the QAs, right?
 Actually, developers, much to their chagrin, are expected to write their own unit tests.

 In order to write effective unit tests, all possible cases of input to a unit (mainly functions, in C), including edge cases, should be tested.
 Good unit tests test (extreme) edge cases, making sure that the discrete unit of functionality performs as specified with unexpected inputs.

 In this Lab, your goal is to create and test the behavior of an arbitrary string manipulation function to determine if it is reliable and predictable.
-While writing your functions, try and write modular code--this will make your life easier when you test it.
-You'll learn how to write effective test cases--an incredibly helpful skill for the rest of the course.
+While writing your functions, try to write modular code: this will make your life easier when you test it.
+You'll learn how to write effective test cases---an incredibly helpful skill for the rest of the course.
 Finally, you'll be able to take these skills to Facenovel for your next internship and impress your coworkers.

 ## Camel Caser